Throughout your vaping experience, you’ve probably noticed that e-liquid can be an expensive part of the hobby.

 You’ll be happy to hear that not everything is trying to ‘attack’ your vape juice.
 Now that you’re acquainted with the three things that harm your e-liquid, let’s take a look at the three storage methods that will help your juice hold longer than it ever has before:

 1. Right Storage Place

 As you’ve probably noticed above, where you store your vape juice can make a huge difference.

-2. Right Bottle
+2. Right Container

 Most e-liquid manufacturers use either glass or plastic bottles.

-3. Properly Sealed Bottle
+3. Tightly Sealed Bottle

 To summarize these tips:

-Some other things you’ll want to keep in mind is that certain flavors, such as tobacco or coffee, will deteriorate faster than others.
+Some other factors you’ll want to keep in mind is that certain flavors, such as tobacco or coffee, will deteriorate faster than others.
 Also, if you have kids or pets, you’ll want to make sure your storage spot is well out of reach of the wrong hands.